Taomato/GMSFNet/README.md

 To run this project, you will need the following software:

 - **Python 3.12.3**: Ensure that Python is installed and accessible in your environment.
 - **PyTorch 2.0.0+cu118**: PyTorch is used as the deep learning framework.
 Installation will depend on your hardware configuration (CPU or GPU).
-See the [Installation](#installation) section for more details.
 - **Anaconda/Miniconda (optional)**: Recommended for managing Python environments.
 - **CUDA (optional, for GPU acceleration)**: If you are using GPU, you will need the correct CUDA version installed for PyTorch.